Judge blocks bid to stop Chevron Brazil operations

 The same federal prosecutor, Eduardo Santos de Oliveira, has launched two 20 billion real ($11 billion) civil lawsuits against the companies and has filed criminal charges against 17 Chevron and Transocean employees that carry jail terms of up to 31 years.

-The lawsuits are related to an offshore spill of approximately 3,000 barrels in the Chevron-operated Frade field northeast of Rio de Janeiro in November.
+The suits are related to an offshore spill of approximately 3,000 barrels in the Chevron-operated Frade field northeast of Rio de Janeiro in November.

 A leak in March of about two barrels led to a complete shutdown of operations in the area so that Chevron, its drilling contractor Transocean, and Chevron's partners in Frade could study geological conditions that may have contributed to the November spill.